 BMX EQUIPEMENT & GEAR GUIDE

-There are a number of key things you'll need in terms of equipment and safety gear if you want to get into the sport of BMX racing.
+There are several key things you'll need in terms of equipment and safety gear if you want to get into the sport of BMX racing.

-If you are just starting out you can get away with the following:
+If you are just starting you can get away with the following:

 - Gloves